privacyguides/privacyguides.org/docs/passwords.en.md

 ## Local Storage

-These password managers store the password database locally.
+These options allow you to manage an encrypted password database locally.

 ### KeePassXC